Back

 Lewisham London Borough Council

-After a number of fires caused by barbeques and cigarettes, barbeques are not allowed in any of Lewisham’s parks or green spaces.
+After a number of fires caused by barbecues and cigarettes, barbecues are not allowed in any of Lewisham’s parks or green spaces.

 Merton Council

-To protect the park and local wildlife, Merton Council does not permit the use of barbeques or open fires in any of its parks and open spaces.
+To protect the park and local wildlife, Merton Council does not permit the use of barbecues or open fires in any of its parks and open spaces.

 Newham London Borough Council